The Cleansing Guide: Avoiding Breakouts (and Getting Skin Glowing)

 Sensitive Skin, Dry Types and Rosacea

-Equally while sensitive skin, rosacea and dry types may still get away with some gels cleansers like Fresh Soy Face Cleanser (from £11.50 for 50 ml, Cult Beauty), formulas like oils, balms and milk cleansers also do a great job of removing dirt and makeup without irritating skin.
+Equally while sensitive skin, rosacea and dry types may still get away with some gels cleansers like Fresh Soy Face Cleanser, formulas like oils, balms and milk cleansers also do a great job of removing dirt and makeup without irritating skin.

-Some personal favourites include Bybi’s Swipe Clean* (£22.10 for 100 ml, Feel Unique), an all natural oil-based cleanser which turns to a light milk solution on contact with water.
+Some personal favourites include Bybi’s Swipe Clean, an all-natural oil-based cleanser which turns to a light milk solution on contact with water.

 Great for removing makeup (and hydrating skin) it’s gentle enough to even remove eye makeup, while the combination of oils here are really softening.